fortitudo-tech/fortitudo.tech/README.rst

 This package is completely separate from our proprietary solutions and therefore not representative of neither the quality nor the functionality offered by the Simulation Engine and Investment Analysis modules.
-If you are an institutional investor and want to experience how some of these methods can be used in practice for sophisticated investment analysis, please request a demo by sending an email to demo@fortitudo.tech.
+If you are an institutional investor and want to experience how these methods can be used for sophisticated analysis in practice, please request a demo by sending an email to demo@fortitudo.tech.